Asthma and Allergy Friendly: Certification mark

 The allergen immunoassay sampling and analysis for the certification program is carried out by various accredited partner laboratories such as Berkeley Analytical, Testex and Airmid Healthgroup specialised in environmental testings and in particular for allergy and asthma, microbiology, molecular biology, and aerobiology.
-Testing is conducted at a uniquely integrated testing facility which combines molecular biology, Enzyme-linked immunosorbent assay (ELISA) with state of the art air sampling and particle counting in a highly sophisticated environmental test chamber facility with a microbiological aerosol capability.
+Testing is conducted at a testing facility which combines molecular biology, enzyme-linked immunosorbent assay (ELISA) with air sampling and particle counting in an environmental test chamber facility with a microbiological aerosol capability.